-You will need to ride during the week.
-We recommend joining A-SIG training laps with participants and leaders in Central Park or Prospect Park once or twice on weekday mornings.
-Riding 15-20 quick miles in a paceline will hone skills and build endurance better than a solo ride.
-A workout of hill repeats or intervals is good, as is a recovery ride, which many do on Sunday.
+You will need to train during the week.
+We recommend joining A-SIG training laps with participants and leaders in Central Park or Prospect Park on Tuesday and Thursday mornings.
+Riding 15-20 fast miles in a paceline will hone skills and build endurance better than a solo ride.
+A workout of hill repeats or intervals is good, as is a recovery ride, which some do on Sunday.
 Eat and drink well during the week and get plenty of rest.
 Follow a hard workout with an easy day, and make Friday a rest day - no workouts on or off of the bike.
 There is some truth to "No Pain, No Gain," and you will be challenged, but you will likely be able to meet those challenges if you treat the A-SIG as a commitment.